vosps/starter-kit/README.md

 ## Introduction

 A "python environment" is a virtual workspace where your Python libraries are installed.
-This document will guide you through generating a baseline Python environment that has the most commonly used Python libraries.
-It uses Poetry which is a Python libray.
+This document will guide you through generating a baseline Python environment that has the most commonly used Python libraries for geographical sciences.
+It uses Poetry which is a Python library for managing dependencies.

 ## Getting started